She Loves Biscotti

 Seven reasons why this recipe works

 1-The pasta.
 The pasta associated with this traditional Roman dish must have ridges.
-The sauce becomes entrapped within the little groves of the pasta, making it easier to scoop up more sauce with every bite.
+The sauce becomes entrapped within the pasta’s little groves, making it easier to scoop up more sauce with every bite.
 The classic, of course, is penne.
 Rigatoni would also make a good choice.

 2-The garlic.
 Fresh garlic is a must.
-When purchasing, make sure that there are no sprouts; that the outer skin is papery thin; and that the bulb is firm when you give it a squeeze.
+When purchasing, make sure that there are no sprouts; that the outer skin is papery thin; and that the bulb is firm when you squeeze it.

 3-The canned tomatoes.
 The base for so many great pasta sauces.
 Not all canned tomatoes will give you the same results.
 Try different high-quality brands and compare them.
 If interested in their certification process, there is a great article on Serious Eats about the DOP tomato.
 (DOP is short for Denominazione di Origine Protetta)